 Travel medical insurance is a way to limit your unexpected health-related expenses.
 When an accident or illness happens on a journey, it usually comes with costs.
 These unexpected costs arising from needed treatments and other related costs can be so high that you probably can't easily afford to pay them from your pocket.
 This is when travel medical insurance becomes so important to have one.
 It will help you to cover the majority of the extra costs of any related sudden illness or accidents while travelling abroad.
 Even though most trips are incident-free, travel medical insurance is a way to prepare for the worst providing you peace of mind throughout your journey.

 Travel medical insurance covers unexpected health-care costs and sometimes also an insurance holder's belongings to a certain amount.
 The exact terms vary between the insurance plans so it is important to understand what is the real coverage of certain travel insurance before purchasing one.
-Continue reading as we tell you how to choose travel medical insurance wisely.

 Majority of leisure travellers have only short-term trips lasting only a few days to a few weeks.
 Choosing the right type of travel medical insurance for you is affected by how often you travel abroad in a year.
 If you do a trip only once a year, it may be wise to have fixed-term insurance covering only that certain trip period.
 On the other hand, if you travel multiple times a year, having continuous travel medical insurance is the best option.
 Continuous travel medical insurance is always valid whenever you are travelling and there is no need to renew the plan every time before every single journey.
 For example, we have continuous travel medical insurance valid always when we are outside Finland.

 Nomad life is a special case of travelling.
 You are not anymore just travelling but living abroad in different destinations.
-Since remote working is getting hugely common worldwide, there are more and more people living a nomadic lifestyle.
+Since remote working is becoming hugely common worldwide, there are more and more people living a nomadic lifestyle.
 Your "trip" may last for years in a foreign country and you need travel medical insurance that is valid all the time.

 Many usual travel medical insurances have a limit for the maximum duration of the journey but some insurances are suitable also for nomads.
 SafetyWing's Nomad Insurance is a very good example.
-Regardless of which kind of traveller you are, it covers both short-term trips and nomadic's travel journeys.
+Regardless of which kind of traveller you are, it covers both short-term trips and nomadic travel journeys.

 Understanding Insurance Terms